alexjooho/NumbersAPI-Project/docs/docker-readme.md

 **Note**

-        You can use ctrl + D to close interactive shell.
+        You can use ctrl + D to quit interactive shell.

 ### To build only the application container:
 <br>